Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Generalization Capability Analysis

 Since $g_m(x_i) = N \mathcal{K}_m \Omega(\hat{g}_m(x))$, we have

 Also,

 We can obtain,

 From Eqs. (\ref{THH1-1}) and (\ref{THH1-2}), we can conclude the theorem. \end{proof} Consistency plays a crucial role in MVL, aiming to reduce the discrepancy in predictions across different perspectives or views.
 A lower consistency error typically results in improved generalization performance.
-We represent \( g_m(x) \) as the consistency error function between the two views.
-Next, by applying the empirical Rademacher complexity of the function classes \( \hat{\mathscr{G}}_m \) along with the empirical expectation of \( g_m \), we obtain a margin-based estimate for the consistency error expectation.
-MvRVFL demonstrates a tight consensus error bound as \( n \) becomes sufficiently large.
+The function \( g_m(x) \) is introduced to quantify the consistency discrepancy between the outputs of the two views.
+By leveraging the empirical Rademacher complexity of the function classes \( \hat{\mathscr{G}}_m \) and the empirical expectation of \( g_m \), a margin-based estimate of the expected consistency gap is developed.
+As the sample size \( n \) increases, MvRVFL achieves a tighter bound on the consensus error.
 As the consistency error during training decreases, the generalization error likewise decreases.
 This theoretical assurance underscores MvRVFL's robust generalization performance concerning consistency.